GenericMappingTools/gmt/doc/rst/source/debug.rst

 Debug GMT.jl in Xcode on macOS
 ------------------------------

+**Note**: Tested with Xcode 11.7.
 First install Julia from your distribution if you have not done so already (e.g., via brew or port).
 Once that is done you can proceed to installing the master GMT.jl:

 #.
 Compile GMT using Xcode (see `Xcode on macOS`_), then let $GMT_LIBRARY point to the full path to the libgmt.* file in the src/Debug